Best Wilson Golf Balls In 2025 (I’ve Tested Every One)

 How We Test Golf Balls

-To figure out which ball is best for who, we need to actually compare them on the course.
+To figure out which ball is best for whom, we need to actually compare them on the course.
 Most comparisons just list the specs, which you can find on the Wilson website, but that’s not too helpful.

 Hole #1 (par 3)

 Staff Model: I hit this shot pretty well, so it went straight and landed on the green (probably 15 yards from the flag).
 I noticed right away that it felt firm and was almost like hitting a rock off the tee.
-When I got to the ball it showed that it landed on the green and stopped pretty quickly.
+When I got to the ball, it showed that it landed on the green and stopped pretty quickly.

 Triad: I also hit this shot pretty well, but it had a slight fade to it and ended up missing the green (so I couldn’t tell how well it stopped on the green).
 When I hit the ball, it felt a lot better than the Staff, but it also wasn’t too soft.
-When I got to the ball it looked like it was 10 yards or so farther than the Staff.
+When I got to the ball, it looked like it was 10 yards or so farther than the Staff.

 Duo Soft+: Unfortunately, I didn’t hit this shot as well as I’d liked.
-It definitely felt softer than the other balls but it was still decent.
+It definitely felt softer than the other balls, but it was still decent.
 It ended up at a similar distance to the Staff, but I think it ran a little bit.

 Hole #2 (par 3)

-Staff Model: This shot went a similar distance to the other two balls but I pulled it a bit to the left.
+Staff Model: This shot went a similar distance to the other two balls, but I pulled it a bit to the left.
 What I noticed again was that it felt way too firm for my liking.

-Triad: This was a good shot but I didn’t quite get all of it.
+Triad: This was a good shot, but I didn’t quite get all of it.
 It went straight, landed just short of the green, and ran up onto the front edge of the green.
-I couldn’t tell how much spin it had but the ball felt pretty solid.
+I couldn’t tell how much spin it had, but the ball felt pretty solid.

-Duo Soft+: This shot was hit pretty well but I started it a bit too far to the right so it just missed the green.
-I didn’t find the ball to be too soft and it actually ended up going a similar distance to the other two balls.
+Duo Soft+: This shot was hit pretty well, but I started it a bit too far to the right, so it just missed the green.
+I didn’t find the ball to be too soft, and it actually ended up going a similar distance to the other two balls.

 Hole #3 (par 3)

 Staff Model: This shot went about 5 yards longer than the Duo Soft and just missed the green.
-I don’t think it hit the green so I couldn’t tell anything about spin rates.
+I don’t think it hit the green, so I couldn’t tell anything about spin rates.
 Again, it felt really hard.

 Triad: A complete mishit, so we won’t count this one.

-Duo Soft+: This shot went about 5 yards less than the Staff but it landed on the green.
-It landed on the green and the ball rolled out 4-5 yards.
+Duo Soft+: This shot went about 5 yards less than the Staff, but it landed on the green.
+It landed on the green, and the ball rolled out 4-5 yards.
 It also felt quite good when I hit it.

 Hole #4 (par 4)